 As seen in above smartdec report, there are many warnings displayed.
-Now, we checked carefully about those and we confirm that many of those are false positive (due to the upgradability pattern) and many are just for information.
+Now, we checked carefully about those and we confirm that many of those are not relevant to DLike use case and many are just for information.

 Quick Stats:

 Overall Audit Result: PASSED